-- If you are hungry and BG is below trigger, eat!
+- If you are hungry and your BG is below your trigger, eat!

-- Waiting longer WILL lead to excessive hunger, rebound binging, and burnout, accompanied by unproductive feelings of guilt and failure.
+- Waiting longer typically leads to excessive hunger, poor food choices, rebound bingeing, burnout, and unproductive feelings of guilt and failure.

-- If premeal BG higher earlier in the day —> prioritise protein % (less carbs and fat) at your first meal.
+- If pre-meal BG is higher earlier in the day and you are hungry -> prioritise foods and meals with a higher protein % (i.e., prioritise protein and reduce energy from carbs and/or fat) at your first meal.

-- If waking BG is increasing —> finish eating earlier in the day.
+- If waking BG is not lowering -> try to finish eating a little earlier in the day.

-- After a week of Hunger Training, you can adopt a Main Meal regardless of BG (e.g. family dinner or before/after exercise).
+- After a week of Hunger Training, you can adopt a Main Meal that you can eat regardless of BG (e.g., family dinner or before or after exercise).

 - You don’t need to test your BG before Your Main Meal.

-- All other meals/snacks become Discretionary Meals that you eat if BG is less than your trigger.
+- All other meals and snacks become Discretionary Meals that you eat if BG is less than your trigger.

 |1.
 Stabilise blood glucose||< 30 mg/dL or 1.6 mmol/L rise after meals||Reduce processed carbs to achieve healthy glucose stability.||When BG rise after meals is < 1.6 mmol/L or 30 mg/dL|